Japan7/nanak8s/README.md

 4. **[Optional] Setup Traefik passthrough**

-K3s internal Traefik will serve web apps on ports 8000 and 8443.
+K3s internal Traefik serves web apps on port 8443 (websecure).
 You may setup another Traefik outside the K8s cluster with `docker-compose` to passthrough matching incoming requests on ports 80 and 443 to K8s.

 - `docker-compose.yml`